ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 When the compiler reads the prototype for `add()` before `main()`, it immediately knows:

-* the function’s name is `add`,
+* the function's name is `add`,
 * it takes two `int` parameters, and
 * it will return an `int`.

 Later, when the compiler finds the definition, it checks that the name, parameters, and return type match the prototype exactly.
-If they don’t, it raises an error.
+If they don't, it raises an error.

 ### Why prototypes matter

 Placing the prototype before a function is called provides several benefits:

-1. **Prevents unnecessary warnings and errors**: If you call a function before the compiler knows it exists, you’ll often get an *“implicit declaration of function”* warning or even a compilation error.
+1. **Prevents unnecessary warnings and errors**: If you call a function before the compiler knows it exists, you'll often get an *"implicit declaration of function"* warning or even a compilation error.

 1. **Catches mistakes early**: If your call passes the wrong number or types of arguments, the compiler will flag the problem immediately instead of letting it cause unpredictable behaviour at runtime.

 1. **Enables modular programming**: Prototypes allow you to split your program into multiple source files.
 You can keep the function definitions in one file and the calls to them in another, with the prototypes stored in a shared header file.

-By declaring your functions before you use them, either at the top of your .c file or in a .h header, you’re not just keeping the compiler happy; you’re building code that’s easier to organise, maintain, and scale.
+By declaring your functions before you use them, either at the top of your .c file or in a .h header, you're not just keeping the compiler happy; you're building code that's easier to organise, maintain, and scale.

-Now that you understand why prototypes are important, let’s look at the two most common places to put them: directly in your `.c ` file or in a shared header file.
+Now that you understand why prototypes are important, let's look at the two most common places to put them: directly in your `.c ` file or in a shared header file.

 ### Prototypes in header files